falkopingskommun/layermanager-csw-kd/README.md

 # layermanager-csw
-Slightly altered origo-map/layermanager to fit a csw-backend
+Slightly altered https://origo-map/layermanager to fit a csw-backend Works as a plugin in the same way.
+Instructions to follow.